harness/developer-hub/release-notes/delegate.md

 - Account-level connectors with resource groups set to **Specified** were not available at the project-level.
 (PL-38828)

-   This issue is fixed with a code enhancement.
-The connectors list now shows the connectors for which users have resource group permissions set.
+   This issue is now fixed.
+The connectors list shows the connectors for which users have resource group permissions set.

 - The account-level **Session Timeout (in minutes)** allowed values greater than the 4320 minute maximum.
 (PL-32498)